Sveio Municipality: Coat of arms

 The coat of arms was granted on 19 February 1982.
 The official blazon is "Gules, a fleur-de-lis cleft argent."
 (På raud grunn ei kløyvd kvit lilje).
 This means the arms have a red field (background) and the charge is a split fleur-de-lis.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms are derived from the historic arms of Jon Gauteson from Sveio, who lived around the year 1500.
 His family became Norwegian nobility in 1591, and he was the first in his family to use this symbol as part of his arms.
 The municipal arms were designed by Kolbjørn Ekkje.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Sveio.
+The Church of Norway has two parishes (sokn) within Sveio Municipality.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.